meiyor/Sleep_EEG_data_denoising_Dreem/README.md

 The output parameters for the spindle detection function are defined here in the following list:

  - **timespindles**: cell array with a size equal to number channels and for each channel we have a specific number of spindles detections.
-In this array we have the time where the spindles started in the time-domain vector.
+In this array we have the time where the **spindles** started in the time-domain vector.
  - **durspindles**: cell array with a size equal to number channels and for each channel we have a specific number of spindles detections.
-In this array we have the duration of spindles in seconds.
+In this array we have the duration of **spindles** in seconds.
  - **MINS**: number of minutes that the data trial is taken in this analysis, this measure is taken for each channel.
- - **DENS**: Density of spindles detected per each minute across the trial, this measure is calculated for each channel.
+ - **DENS**: Density of **spindles** detected per each minute across the trial, this measure is calculated for each channel.
- - **time_SS**: a sorted array grouping the spindles starting times detected for each channel.
-The array is sorted from low to high in seconds reporting the times where the spindles started.
+ - **time_SS**: a sorted array grouping the **spindles** starting times detected for each channel.
+The array is sorted from low to high in seconds reporting the times where the **spindles** started.
- - **dur_SS**: a sorted array grouping the spindles duration times detected for each channel.
-The array is sorted from low to high in seconds reporting the spindles duration.
+ - **dur_SS**: a sorted array grouping the **spindles** duration times detected for each channel.
+The array is sorted from low to high in seconds reporting the **spindles** duration.
 The length of time_SS and dur_SS are equal.
- - **dens_SS**: a number representing the density of spindles detected per minute in the entire trial after grouping all the different spindles detected for each channel.
+ - **dens_SS**: a number representing the density of **spindles** detected per minute in the entire trial after grouping all the different **spindles** detected for each channel.

-If you want to plot the desired channel parameters with the detected spindles plot on hold you can use the following Matlab command.
+If you want to plot the desired channel parameter with the detected spindles plot on hold you can use the following Matlab command.
 This occurs when the **sel_plot** parameter is 1.

 ```matlab
    >> [timespindles,durspindles,MINS,DENS,time_SS,dur_SS,dens_SS]=sleep_spindle_detector_wavelet(Sal(:,start_param*250:end_param*250),times,250,4,1,4,0.3,0.5,11);